+Photo by Mike Pennington (CC BY 2.0).

-There is no way to predict how all parasites will respond to . depends on the parasite hosts respon to change.
-For parasites with complex lifecycles, like trematodes and tapeworms, depend on the success of many different species in the face of change.
-But so far, it seems, parasites like it hot.
+There is no way to predict how all complex marine parasites will respond to oceanic warming.
+There will be winners and losers, because parasites with different transmission strategies and thermal tolerances will respond differently to environmental change.
+Plus, transmission success depends on how both the parasite and its hosts respond to change.
+For parasites with complex lifecycles, like trematodes and tapeworms, success or failure will depend on the success of many different species in the face of climate change.
+But so far, it seems, at least some parasites like it hot.

 References:

 Huntley JW, Fürsich FT, Alberti M, Hethke M, Liu C. A complete Holocene record of trematode-bivalve infection and implications for the response of parasitism to climate change.
 Proc Natl Acad Sci U S A [Internet].
 2014;1–6.